-Children between the ages of 3 and 4 attending early years' settings are eligible for EYPP.
-A child qualifies for this funding, if they have been in local authority care for 1 day or more in England or Wales.
-As part of the Personal Education Plan process the Virtual School would expect providers and social care, to identify in the targets section, how the EYPP will be used to benefit the child's educational attainment or development needs.
+Aged 3 or 4 are eligible for Early Years Pupil Premium (EYPP) as part of the PEP process.
+The Virtual School would expect providers and social care to identify (in the targets section) how the EYPP will be used to benefit the child's educational attainment or development needs.